dandua98/dandua/content/_index.md

 tagline = "Software Engineer"
 +++

-Fourth Year Computer Engineering student @ University of Alberta.\
+Computer Engineering Graduate from the University of Alberta.\
-Experienced in Systems and Infrastructure Engineering.
-Interested in Scalability, Distributed Systems, Tech Infrastructure, and Data Engineering.\
+Distributed Systems and Infrastructure Engineering.
-Follow me on [Medium](https://medium.com/@dandua98) and [Twitter](https://twitter.com/dandua98) for more!

 ## **Career Summary**